sharif-xu/Gitlet-Simple-git-system-in-Java/README.md

 This is Project #3 for CS61B Spring2020, without skeleton code. **Only for Educational use!**  Do not copy even for due days😊, Believe in yourself.
 You can make it.🦾🦾🦾

+Design Document here:
-[Design Document]: gitlet-design.md	"Design Document here"
+[Design Document]: gitlet-design.md	""

 In this project you'll be implementing a version-control system that mimics some of the basic features of the popular system Git.
 Ours is smaller and simpler, however, so we have named it Gitlet.